microsoft/semantic-kernel/docs/decisions/0039-agent-interactions.md

 # SK Agent Interactions and Architecture

 ## Context and Problem Statement
-- Agent abstraction must adapt to different modalities
+- Agent abstraction must adapt to different modalities (see [Agent Modalities](#Agent-Modalities:)) section)
-- Agent of differing modality must be able to interact in a shared context.
+- Agents of differing modalities must be able to interact in a shared context.
 (One to many)
-- Agent of differing modality must be able to support their own modality requirements.
+- Agents of differing modalities must be able to support their own modality requirements.
 (Specialization)
-- Must functionally support with patterns introduced by AutoGen
+- Must support functional patterns introduced by AutoGen
 - Must be extensible
 - Must encapsulate complexity within implementation details, not calling patterns.

 > Note: Desire to establish AutoGen.Net alignment with SemanticKernel not limit to existing AutoGen definitions.

 ### Agent Modalities:
 - **SemanticKernel - IChatCompletionService**: No storage (local history and agent definitions)
 - **SemanticKernel - ITextGenerationService**: Not needed / Out of scope (SLM?)
-- **Open AI Assistant API**: Remote storage managed by Assistant API (Open AI & Azure Open AI)
+- **OpenAI Assistant API**: Remote storage managed by Assistant API (OpenAI & Azure OpenAI)
 - **AutoGen.Net**: Further specialization of the _Agent Architecture_

 ## Design Concept